-The term is often associated with product launches, but it can also be used to describing the specific steps a company needs to take in order to guide customer interactions for existing products.
+GTM is often associated with product launches, but it can also be used to describe the specific steps a company needs to take in order to guide customer interactions for existing products.
+Service-oriented firms such as cloud services providers and managed services providers (MSPs) may also devise GTM strategies.

-An effective GTM strategy, which typically sketches out what distribution and marketing channels will be used to reach potential customers, can be used to build out future customer relationship management (CRM) initiatives.
+In addition, the GTM strategy should also address marketing and promotion.
+An effective GTM strategy typically sketches out what distribution and marketing channels will be used to reach the target market.
+Incidentally, a GTM strategy can also be used to build out future customer relationship management (CRM) initiatives.

 Continue Reading About go-to-market strategy (GTM strategy)